 This verse about the Holy Spirit praying for us is one of my favorite Bible verses for hard times.
 It shows how much love God has for us and how He accounted for every hardship we could possibly face.
 It gives me so much encouragement to know that in my weakness the Holy Spirit is praying for me.
 If you’re facing a hard time, I hope knowing the Spirit is praying for you gives you the same encouragement it has given me.
 Here’s the scripture on intercession in the Bible that will change your life!

 Likewise the Spirit also helps in our weaknesses.
 For we do not know what we should pray for as we ought, but the Spirit Himself makes intercession for us with groanings which cannot be uttered.

-This is not in any way a comprehensive list of every Bible verse about prayer.
-But I hope and pray that it encourages you in your daily walk with Christ.
-And that it gives you a starting place to search out more scriptures and have a more fulfilling prayer life.
-May God bless you as you continue steadfastly in prayer!
+This is not a comprehensive list of Bible verses about Prayer.
+There are many more scriptures on prayer.
+But I hope each one here encourages you in your daily walk with Christ.
+And I pray they give you a starting place to search out more scriptures for a fulfilling prayer life.
+May you pray without ceasing and see the results today!